 Count Me In LKDSB

-March 1-April 8, 2022, the Lambton Kent District School Board (LKDSB) will launch the Count Me In LKDSB Student Census to collect information to better understand our students and school communities in support of equity, inclusion, student achievement and well-being.
+The LKDSB conducted the Count Me In LKDSB Student Census to collect information to better understand its students and school communities in support of equity, inclusion, student achievement and well-being.
 This initiative is part of the LKDSB's commitment within its Strategic Priority of “Inclusive Diversity: Championing anti-oppressive education."

 What is the Count Me In LKDSB Student Census?

-The LKDSB, as directed by the Ontario Ministry of Education and with support, is conducting a voluntary and confidential student census to gather demographic information (such as race, ethnicity, language, religion, gender identity, sexual orientation, etc.).
-The Ministry of Education requires that the census questionnaires for students in Kindergarten to Grade 8 be sent to parents/guardians to complete with or on behalf of their child (note: please check your junk mail if you have not received a link to complete the census).
-Students in Grades 9-12 will be provided the link to the census directly and will be provided with classroom time to complete.
+The LKDSB, as directed by the Ontario Ministry of Education and with support, conducted a voluntary and confidential student census to gather demographic information (such as race, ethnicity, language, religion, gender identity, sexual orientation, etc.).
+The Ministry of Education requires that the census questionnaires for student in Kindergarten to Grade 8 be sent to parents/guardians to complete with or on behalf of their child.
+Students in Grades 9-12 were provided the link to the census directly and classroom time to complete the census.

 The census is confidential but not anonymous.
 The data collected will be compared with other types of data (e.g., demographic data, school programs, and achievement data) at the Board and school level.
 This will identify opportunities for growth; monitor progress; and plan strategies to support student achievement and well-being.
-The data will be securely stored once it has been collected and results will be kept confidential.
+The data is securely stored and results will be kept confidential.

 Download an informational pamphlet for families about the Count Me In LKDSB Student Census.